info | Sidhe & Faery | Other types

 - Sidewalk chalk art.

-- Find yourself 7 poles or trees and weave an elven star with yarn.
+- Find seven poles or trees and weave an elven star with yarn.
 Hang

 trinkets on it and pile offerings or such things at each pole.